lllDavid/Projects/device_fingerprint/README.md

 python manage.py runserver
 ```
 ## Fingerprint
-- On visiting the homepage (http://127.0.0.1:8000/), a device fingerprint is generated and logged to the browser console.
+- On visiting the homepage (http://127.0.0.1:8000/) a device fingerprint is generated and logged to the browser console.

-- It is then saved in the database (both as complete fingerprint aswell as its sub components).

-- To populate the Fingerprint Dataclass, use the create_fingerprint_instance function in website/fingerprint/helpers.py.

-- To retrieve the complete Fingerprint as dictionary use fetch_full_fingerprint in website/fingerprint/helpers.py.
+- For conversion options see website/fingerprint/helpers.py or website/fingerprint/views.py

 ## Components
 Fingerprint Dataclass: